niicao/Keyboard-Projects/Pequenice/Top Mounted USB Case/README.txt

-The amount of each file to be cut is in the README.txt along with the files
+The amount of each file to be cut is in the READ.ME.txt (it has a period in the middle) along with the files